 10 Funny notification examples

-Here, we use some popular funny app push texts and turn them to web push notifications.
+Here, we use some popular funny app push texts and turn them into web push notifications.
 This will show you the benefits of web push technology capabilities.

 Targeting feature.
 Netflix sends app push notifications to targeted groups by interests.
 For example, one audience segment watches a comedy series, and another is interested in detective shows.
 In the same way, using web push technology you can tag subscribers by their actions on a website.
 Then, while creating a notification, select the relevant tag for a specific group.